-Getting out of the City: Walks and tramps in the wider Canterbury region for families
+Escape the city: Walks & tramps in the Canterbury region for families

 One of the best ways to encourage a lifelong love of the outdoors is to start out young and do it as a family.
 Walking is a great place to start and once you have built up confidence and stamina, you can tackle some more challenging tramps.